What causes pain in the arch of the foot after Running

-Kohler’s Disease is a condition that effects the Navicular Bone which is located on the medial arch of the foot.
-It occurs in children, commonly between the ages of 3-7 but it can occur in those older than this.
+Kohler’s Disease is a condition that affects the Navicular Bone, which is located on the medial arch of the foot.
+It occurs in children, commonly between the ages of 4-7, but can be found in children as young as 2.

-Kohler’s Disease is more common in boys than girls and patients often report feeling pain on the inner aspect of their foot, they may limp when walking and there is often visible swelling on the foot.
-There is pain on palpation of the medial arch of the foot and running or hopping often worsens the pain.
+Kohler’s Disease is more common in boys than girls, but it can occur at a younger age in girls.
+Patients often report pain in the inner aspect of their foot, they may limp when walking, and there is often visible swelling on the foot.
+There is pain on palpation of the medial arch of the foot, and running or hopping often worsens the pain.

-The exact cause of Kohler’s Disease is unknown but it we know that it is a result of decreased blood flow to the Navicular bone resulting in avascular necrosis of the bone.
+The exact cause of Kohler’s Disease is unknown, but we know that it is a result of decreased blood flow to the Navicular bone resulting in avascular necrosis of the bone.

 A consultation with a Musculoskeletal Physician or a Paediatric Physical Therapist is recommended if you are suspicious of having Kohler’s Disease.
-A clinical examination can identify the location of pain and it should be compliments with a x-ray to achieve a clinical diagnosis.
-An x-ray can identify necrosis of the navicular bone and rule other other conditions with a similar clinical presentation such as a tarsal coalition.
+A clinical examination can identify the location of pain, and it should be complemented with an x-ray to achieve a clinical diagnosis.

 A Paediatric Physical Therapist is in an excellent position to offer appropriate treatment for Kohler’s Disease.
-In severe cases the patient may be recommended a period of time in a cast or a walker boot for 4-6 weeks until their pain has subsided.
+In severe cases, the patient may be recommended a period in a cast or a walker boot for 4-6 weeks until their pain has subsided.

-For young patients who have flat feet, insoles may be recommended alongside strengthening and stretching exercises.
+For young patients with flat feet, insoles may be recommended alongside strengthening and stretching exercises.